 PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY PHILIPPE PLAILLY / SCIENCE PHOTO LIBRARY

-Three-dimensional CT (computed tomography) scan of the chest cavity showing normal lungs: skin is coloured white, bone in blue & the lungs in yellow.
+Four 3-D CT (computed tomography) scans of the chest showing normal lungs: bone is coloured blue, the lungs in yellow & the aorta in red.
 CT scanning provides clear cross-sectional images of the body.
-X-ray beams are passed through the body in a circular track; the amount of X-rays absorbed by different tissues is recorded by detectors in the scanner and transformed via a computer into an image.
-This 3-D image was created on a Twin CT scanner, a device with a double source/detector system that provides improvements in scan time, image contrast & resolution & the ability to resolve organ volume.
+X-ray beams are passed through the body in a circular track; the amount of X-rays absorbed by different tissues is recorded by detectors in the scanner and transformed via a computer into 2- & 3-D images.
+These images were produced on a Twin CT scanner, a device with a double source/detector system that affords reduced scan times, improved image contrast & resolution & the ability to resolve organ volume.

 Model release not required.
 Property release not required.